syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Editing.md

 ### jQuery Validation

-You can set validation rules using ` ValidationRules` property of `Columns`.
+You can set validation rules using `validation-rules` property of `e-columns`.
 The following are jQuery validation methods.

 __List__ __of__ __Jquery__ __validation__ __methods__